 If you have any questions please ask an expert or me, and if I don’t have the answer, I’ll find it for you. ??

 This week an article I wrote for the Twisted Extracts blog went live.
 My relationship with the brand grew over the last couple of months after they sent me a few of their cbd edibles to try.
 I completely fell IN LOVE with the Twisted Extracts CBD gummies and CBD caramels.
 I found they really chilled me out and helped me be calm/focussed, without getting high.
 I ordered a bunch with my own money when the samples ran out!
 If you’d like to research more into the compound CBD, head on over to educational websites such as CBD School.

 This blog post includes 5 podcasts by talented Canadians that will inform you about what’s going on in the cannabis industry, legalization, benefits of the plant, and ways to consume.
+The blog also goes on to discuss the different strains of cannabis.
+For example, did you know that strains such as blue city diesel can be used for their euphoric and happy mental effects?
+The different strains of cannabis can have a unique impact on your wellbeing and therefore it is important to educate yourself about the key differences if you intend on using this drug.
 Within each podcast, you’ll find stories by interesting people from a wide spectrum of backgrounds and learn how they got into the weeds.
 Each show is hosted by someone I know or have met and can vouch for their knowledge of the cannabis space and passion for the plant that is the hemp flower.

 If you’re keen to try a CBD edible, use this link to get $10 off your first order of Twisted Extracts.
 I’m quite keen on these Cara-Melts and they’re $13 for a pack of 8, containing 8x10mg CBD.
 Any questions, lmk!